diephan1/resort_v1/next_step.md

 ## 1. Additional EDA

-**Train vs test distribution check (KS test and PSI)**

-This was on the original EDA roadmap but was never implemented.
-The risk is that a feature distribution shifts between train and test, causing the model to encounter patterns during inference that it never saw during training.
-For each numeric feature we compute the Kolmogorov-Smirnov statistic and p-value; for each categorical we compute the Population Stability Index.
-Any feature flagged as drifting gets reviewed before being included in the final feature set.

 **Booking year signal**

 We extracted Booking_Month from BookingDate but never looked at the year.
 The data spans 2023 and 2024.
 If churn rates differ between years it could reflect a pricing change, a resort policy shift, or simply different booking cohorts behaving differently.
 We run a quick churn rate comparison between 2023 and 2024 bookings first.
 If the gap is meaningful, we add Booking_Year as a feature alongside Booking_Month.